codecrap/inspire-experiments/README.md

 Here we use [_Qiskit_](https://github.com/Qiskit/qiskit) to generate the experiment circuits and send jobs just for convenience, but it is also possible to use _Quantum Inspire's_ native cQUASM language as shown in [this example](https://www.quantum-inspire.com/kbase/using-api-and-sdk/).
-The main difference for the user is that one would have to operate on strings instead of objects to make the circuit (Qiskit can create a QASM representation of its circuit objects)
+The main difference for the user is that one would have to operate on strings instead of objects to make the circuit (Qiskit can create a QASM representation of its circuit objects).

 ## Installation